dirkjanm/ldapdomaindump/Readme.md

 ```

 ##Options
 At the moment, the options of the tool are limited.
 Most options are self-explanatory, just an important one is the *-r* option, which decides if a computers DNSHostName attribute should be resolved to an IPv4 address.
 While this can be very useful, the DNSHostName attribute is not automatically updated.
 When the AD Domain uses subdomains for computer hostnames, the DNSHostName will often be incorrect and will not resolve.
-Also resolving every hostname in the domain might cause a high load on the domain controller.
+Also keep in mind that resolving every hostname in the domain might cause a high load on the domain controller.

 ##License
 MIT